Cardypro/StructureAnalyzer/README.md

 The cutoff is calculated by using simple 3D geometry (Pythagorean theorem). **The program does not evaluate whether the found interactions make sense in a chemical view.** The standard value is 3.7 A.

 ### ignoreH2O (boolean)
-This decides whether to ignore water Molecules or not.
+This decides whether to ignore water molecules or not.
 The default value is False so water molecules are depicted.

 ### multipleAnalyzer (array of PDB-codes, Ligand code, cutoff, ignoreH2O)
 Instead of using the StructureAnalyzer command you can use the multipleAnalyzer.
 This allows you to analyze more than one pdb-code at once.
 It works similar to the StructureAnalyzer except it takes an array of strings containing the protein codes to be analyzed.